RangO1972/PowerShell-WiFi-Profiles-Exporte/README.md

 # PowerShell WiFi Profiles Exporter

-This PowerShell script allows you to export WiFi profiles from your system asynchronously using RunspacePool.
+This PowerShell script allows you to export WiFi profiles, including clear-text passwords, from your system asynchronously using RunspacePool.
 It enhances performance by leveraging parallel execution, making it ideal for systems with multiple WiFi profiles.

 ## Features